Article Summary: Historic Sites In South Dakota

 - Visit the Adams Museum and Historic Adams House.

 - Visit Mount Moriah Cemetery.

 6. Minuteman Missile National Historic Site

-From a infamous historic district to an eerie tribute to the Cold War.
+From a infamous Wild West to an eerie tribute to the Cold War.
 Our next historic site is the Minuteman Missile National Historic Site.